-Quebec community vows to continue fighting for rejected Muslim cemetery
+Quebec City Muslim community vows to continue fighting for rejected cemetery

 “The cards, the flowers, the visits to our mosque, the hugs.
 It was incredible,” he said.
 “We started to build closer relations.
 We felt encouraged about living side-by-side.”

 On Monday, Mr. Kesri said he wondered where the spirit of kinship had gone, and how to repair it.
 A project to create a cemetery for Quebec City Muslims had been defeated by three votes in a referendum.
-Mr. Kesri, who spearheaded the project on behalf of the Islamic Cultural Centre of Quebec City, said he was disheartened but adamant about pursuing the fight.
+Mr. Kesri, who spearheaded the project on behalf of the Centre culturel islamique de Québec, said he was disheartened but adamant about pursuing the fight.

 “We will not give up,” he said on Monday.
 “It’s insane.
 Three votes.
 We speak for thousands of Muslims in Quebec City.”